ozfortress/ozfortress_docs/docs/rules/global.md

 |    First Offence |       -        |  :material-alert-circle-outline: Minor   |
 |   Second Offence |       -        |  :material-alert-circle-outline: Minor   |
 | Further Offences |       -        | :material-close-circle-outline: Moderate |

+##### 7.3.1.1.
+Map Veto / Pick & Ban Process Completion Deadline
+In addition to the deadlines above, all match set/map veto or pick and ban processes need to be completed by 7pm AEST/AEDT the day prior to the agreed upon/scheduled match time.

 #### 7.3.2.
 Scheduling Issues
 If the other team is unresponsive in the Team Captain Discord, or not making a reasonable effort, contact Division Administrators through the [Team Captain Discord](/rules/global/#72-team-captain-discord) immediately.